ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 - Package development history.
 - Evidence of design decisions motivating the software.

-When recruiting reviewers for a package, editors may describe authors’ AI usage where relevant, and will also communicate any requests by authors for reviewers not to use AI tools.
+When recruiting reviewers for a package, editors may describe authors’ AI usage where relevant

 ### Requirements and advice for reviewers